As Bodo Group agrees to peace talks, who are the Bodos explained

 The second Bodo Peace Accord, on 10 February 2003, led formation of Bodoland Territorial Council (BTC) with jurisdiction over four districts: Kokrajhar, Baksa, Udalguri and Chirang.

-But it could not fulfil the aspirations of the Bodos as the issues of illegal immigrations, protection of tribal belts remained unresolved.
+But it could not fulfil the aspirations of the Bodos as the issues of illegal immigration, protection of tribal belts remained unresolved.
 And despite signing two accords the confliction had increased.

 The massacre